• Skip to primary navigation

 Instructions

-• Bring a large pot of water to a boil.
-Add the udon bricks and cook until just tender.
-Drain and set aside.
+- Bring a large pot of water to a boil.
+Add the udon bricks and cook until tender.
+Reserve 1/4 cup (60 milliliters) of the cooking water, drain, and set aside.

-• Toss in the tender udon until completely and remove from heat.
-Quickly toss in the egg yolk miso mixture until thickened and creamy.
+- Toss in the tender udon until evenly combined and remove from heat.
+After 1-2 minutes, quickly toss in the egg yolk miso mixture.

 I grew up going to the j-town in SF, and lived in the j-town (more like block) in SJ as an adult.
 Was really cool reading your tour of the one in LA as I have never been.
 Love the creative take on carbonara!